JeffersonLab/clara-docs/docs/tutorials/running.md

 $ $CLARA_HOME/bin/clara-shell
 ```

-This will start CLARA command line interactive interface (CLI).
+This will start Clara command line interactive interface (CLI).
 Hierarchical help will navigate you through commands to configure, run and monitor
 CLAS12 data processing applications.